lee-blake/quaternary-calc/README.md

   computation.

 ## Inputting Numbers

 - Numbers may be input in base 4 via the four digit keys.
+- Currently, none of the digit keys respond to the keyboard.
 - There is currently no way to input in base 10.
 - There is no need to retype the result of a computation that appears after one presses "=".
 If one presses an operator following "=", the value display will be used as the left operand.